m-yosefpor/enhancements/enhancements/ingress/bind-options.md

 ## Proposal

-To enable cluster administrators to configure IngressControllers to configure bindOptions on IngressControllers that use the "HostNetwork" endpoint publishing strategies:, the IngressController API is extended by adding an optional `BindOptions` field with type `*IngressControllerBindOptions` to the `HostNetworkStrategy` struct:
+To enable cluster administrators to configure IngressControllers to configure bindOptions on IngressControllers that use the "HostNetwork" endpoint publishing strategies: the IngressController API is extended by adding an optional `BindOptions` field with type `*IngressControllerBindOptions` to the `HostNetworkStrategy` struct:

 ```go
 // HostNetworkStrategy holds parameters for the HostNetwork endpoint publishing